milatabach/coms3930-module2/README.md

 # Coms3930-module2: Iterative devices

-This page is dedicated to Module 1: Generative Art from COMS 3930: Creative Embedded Systems
+**About**:
+This page is dedicated to Module 2: Iterative devices.
+My project is a solo version of the drinking game Rage Cage.
+Visit my process blog: https://www.notion.so/Module-2-Solo-rage-cage-128bf6a5ae3080b8b3cec4ad772350d6.

 ![Demo GIF](demo2.gif)